 The more modern significance of the cemetery is also heartbreaking, as its location was used as a lookout point for Serb snipers during the siege.
 From the cemetery, you can see how distinct the view into central Sarajevo really is and just how dangerous the city was for civilians during the siege.

 You can see all of these sites and more on the Sarajevo Siege Tour run by Sarajevo Funky Tours.
-This half-day tour runs daily at 09:00 and 14:00 includes transportation in a small van along with an incredibly knowledgable guide.
+This half-day tour includes transportation in a small van along with an incredibly knowledgeable guide.
 This is especially beneficial at the War Tunnel Museum where many of the descriptions are not in English.

 After seeing these sites, it’s time to head to yet another museum.
 The 11/07/95 Gallery located in the city centre is another one of Sarajevo’s best museums and can give visitors some incredible and heartbreaking insight into the Srebrenica Massacre in 1995.